-- The menu can be entered in Service mode by holding the ? key.
-Then the internal keypad menu will be displayed.
-Using the arrows or keys 1 and 7 you can scroll through the menu to Edit text.
-Press .
-Editing mode and the name of the device enrolled to address 01 is then displayed with a flashing cursor on the first text character. - Key functions:
+- Pressing and holding the ? key (in service mode) enters text editing mode and the name of the device enrolled to address 01 is then displayed with a flashing cursor on the first text character. - Key functions:

-110.

-1 and 7 text scrolling (see table)
+▲ and ▼text scrolling (see table)

-3 and 9 character-selection
+1 and 7 character-selection (A,B,C,D......8,9,0)

-(A,B,C,D8,9,0)

-4 and 6 cursor control (left/right)

-2 delete selected character

-8 space

-exit editing (& save changes)
+4 and 5 cursor control (left/right) 2 delete selected character exit editing (& save changes)